 If you want to play games at 1080p or 1440p on a 144Hz display, the RTX 2060 has the chops to handle most games at close to high to ultra quality.
-Unless you enabled ray tracing in games that support it, at which point it tends to come up short.
+Unless you enable ray tracing in games that support it, at which point it tends to come up short.
 Still, with a retail price of $350, it's hard not to like the RTX 2060.
-About the only thing threatening its price/performance ratio is the rumored GTX 1660 Ti.
+About the only thing threatening its price/performance ratio is the GTX 1660 Ti.

 Powerful and packing HBM2, the Vega 56 now has a mainstream price